-When do the end of contract alerts come into force?
+When did the end of contract alerts come into force?

 Lindsey Fussell, Ofcom's consumer group director said "This will put power in the hands of millions of people who're paying more than necessary when they're no longer tied to a contract"

-Research conducted by Ofcom confirmed that around 14% of consumers are unaware of whether or not they are tied to a contract and consumers could save around 20% if they sign up to a new deal, rather than remain on the current contract beyond the contracted minimum period.
+Research conducted by Ofcom confirmed that around 14% of consumers were unaware if they were tied to a contract and consumers could save around 20% if they signed up to a new deal, rather than remain on the current contract beyond the contracted minimum period.

-What does the new Ofcom ruling mean for mobile, broadband, landline and pay TV providers?
+What did the new Ofcom ruling mean for mobile, broadband, landline and pay TV providers?

-The new rules mean that service providers will have to text, email or send a letter to their customers notifying them that their contracts are coming to an end.
+The new rules meant that service providers have to text, email or send a letter to their customers notifying them that their contracts are coming to an end.
 They must contact customers 10 - 40 days before their contracts come to an end.

 What information must a provider include in the end of contract alert?